iishchenko/API_service_for-_heater/README.md

-# API_service_for_theater
+# API_service_for_theater #
-# Theatre API Project

-The **Theatre API** is a Django REST Framework-based application for managing theatre-related data, including actors, genres, plays, theatre halls, performances, reservations, and tickets.
+The **API_service_for_theater** is a Django REST Framework-based application for managing theatre-related data, including actors, genres, plays, theatre halls, performances, reservations, and tickets.
 This API supports CRUD operations for all models and is fully integrated with PostgreSQL.

 ---